Wrestling / Kazushi Sakuraba

-- You Can't Fight Fate: A funny example of the trope happened during the fight between Saku and Carlos Newton.
+- You Can't Fight Fate: A funny example happened during the fight between Saku and Carlos Newton.
 Before the event, Newton had been sparring with Bas Rutten, whose grappling style was similar to Kazushi's due to his time in the similarly catch-based Pancrase, and Rutten coached Newton to look after kneebars after tapping him out with one.
 Carlos went to the ring reassured, the match started, and after minutes of grappling, Sakuraba submitted him with a kneebar of all things.

 - You Gotta Have Red Hair: In line with his initial reddish tights, Saku used to dye his hair bright red.
 It actually started as a bet with a Japanese comedian, who also dyied his hair red, before his match with Royce Gracie.